cultuurnet/apidocs/projects/widgets/docs/introduction.md

 ### Who are widgets for

 Widgets are a very accessible and versatile tool that can appeal to a wide range of partners.
-Widgets are of particular interest to partners that
+Widgets are of particular interest to partners that:

 * [x] are looking for an easy but robust solution
 * [x] don't have much time or budget for the configuration or development of an agenda